-Currently, the preserve is open to the public for hiking, bird watching and nature photography opportunities.
+Currently, the preserve is open to the public for hiking, bird watching, and nature photography opportunities.
 Conservation, restoration and natural resource-based recreation are the designated uses of this preserve.
-Management activities allowed include those necessary to preserve, restore, secure and maintain this environmentally sensitive land for the benefit of present and future generations.
-Public use of the site must be consistent with these management goals and will be discussed in section 4.4 of this document.
+Management activities allowed include those necessary to preserve,

 The Red Root Preserve is bordered on the north by Limpkin Road (an unpaved, private road), on the east and west by undeveloped parcels and on the south by a ditch and Immokalee Road (a paved, public road; Figure 9).
 All of the parcels surrounding the Red Root Preserve are zoned as Agricultural with a Mobile Home Overlay, which allows for no greater than one unit per five acres.